tianhao960/-rrd-antlr4/README.md

 # rrg-antlr4
-Inspired by the project [rrd-antlr4](https://github.com/bkiers/rrd-antlr4) this project, and add following features:
+Inspired by the project [rrd-antlr4](https://github.com/bkiers/rrd-antlr4) , and add following features:

 1 could specify the root rule of the grammar, and output rules BFs from root rule.